Exhaust gas recirculation: Diesel engines

 In modern diesel engines, the EGR gas is usually cooled with a heat exchanger to allow the introduction of a greater mass of recirculated gas.
 However, uncooled EGR designs do exist; these are often referred to as hot-gas recirculation (HGR).
+Cooled EGR components are exposed to repeated, rapid changes in temperatures, which can cause coolant leak and catastrophic engine failure.